Accessing the Admin App

 Here are a few differences between this sources page and other field value pages:

-• Finally, after you’ve made changes, to save them, you must explicitly click the save button.
+Finally, after you’ve made changes, to save them, you must click on the "Save" button.

 Source-Specific Fields